Acute Urinary Retention: Risks and Management

 TLDR Older men with severe symptoms and larger prostates should focus on prevention, using finasteride and alpha-blockers to manage acute urinary retention.

-The document discussed acute urinary retention (AUR) due to benign prostatic hyperplasia, which traditionally led to immediate surgery if catheter removal failed.
-It highlighted that AUR is progressive, with a cumulative risk increasing with age.
+The document discussed acute urinary retention (AUR) secondary to benign prostatic hyperplasia (BPH), highlighting that it was traditionally an immediate indication for surgery.
+However, the understanding of AUR as a progressive condition was gaining acceptance.
+Epidemiological data indicated that the incidence rate was less variable than previously thought, but the risk increased with age.
 Key risk factors included serum prostate-specific antigen (PSA), prostate volume, maximum flow rate, and symptom severity.
-The study suggested that primary prevention efforts should focus on older patients with severe symptoms, larger prostate glands, and higher PSA levels.
-It was found that finasteride could reduce risk, and alpha-blockers could help patients achieve spontaneous voiding after AUR episodes.
+Prevention efforts were suggested for older patients with severe symptoms, larger prostate glands, and higher PSA levels.
+Finasteride was shown to reduce risk, and alpha-blockers helped achieve spontaneous voiding post-AUR.